kerberos-io/vault/kubernetes/README.md

 - MongoDB
 - Traefik (or alternatively Nginx ingress)

-We'll assume you are starting an installation from scratch and therefore install the prerequisites first.
+We'll assume you are starting an installation from scratch and therefore still need to install and configure previously mentioned components.

 ### Clone Kerberos Vault